American researcher rescued from deep Turkish cave more than a week after he fell ill

 The American was first treated inside the cave by a Hungarian doctor who went down the cave on Sept.
 3. Doctors and rescuers then took turns caring for him.
 The cause of Dickey’s illness was not clear.

+On Tuesday, Dickey said that in the cave he had started to throw up large quantities of blood.

+“My consciousness started to get harder to hold on to, and I reached the point where I thought ‘I’m not going to live,’” he told reporters.

-The biggest challenges for the rescuers were the steep vertical sections and navigating through mud and water at low temperatures in the horizontal sections.
+The biggest challenges for the rescuers getting him out of the cave were the steep vertical sections and navigating through mud and water at low temperatures in the horizontal sections.
 There was also the psychological toll of staying inside a dark, damp cave for extended periods of time.

 Around 190 experts from Bulgaria, Croatia, Hungary, Italy, Poland and Turkey took part in the rescue, including doctors, paramedics and experienced cavers.
 Teams comprised of a doctor and three to four other rescuers took turns staying by his side at all times.